 \section{Some directions for future research}

-The results presented in this paper raise a series of interesting questions for future research, which we wish to briefly discuss here.
-As we have seen, both the finite particle system \eqref{particle_sys} and the limiting mean-field problem \eqref{CMV} suffer from non-uniqueness.
-In the finite setting, this is naturally resolved by working with the cascade condition \eqref{particle_cascade_cond1}, meaning that we select the greatest c\`adl\`ag clearing capital solution for the finite interbank system.
-In the mean-field setting, however, several aspects of the non-uniqueness demand further analysis.

-The derivation of the mean-field cascade condition \eqref{eq:mf_cascade_cond} highlights that jump discontinuities in the contagion processes are a natural consequence of the system having evolved into a (left limiting) state that is unstable under small perturbations.
-Moreover, \eqref{eq:mf_cascade_cond} shows precisely \emph{how} we believe the system should jump, noting that it is consistent with the dynamics and looks like the absolutely continuous analogue of the discrete mechanism described by \eqref{particle_cascade_cond1}.
-It would be interesting to understand if it is possible to show convergence of \eqref{particle_cascade_cond1} as $n\rightarrow \infty$, and if the limit points from Theorem \ref{thm:mf_conv} can be shown to automatically satisfy \eqref{eq:mf_cascade_cond} or if different solutions may be picked up in the limit.
-Furthermore, there is the issue of whether the mean-field problem can have solutions that are not limit points, similarly to \cite{nutz20}, where a mean-field game problem was shown to have various solutions failing to be limits of the finite player problems.
+The results presented in this paper raise a series of interesting questions for future research.
+As we have seen, both the finite particle system and the mean-field problem suffer from non-uniqueness.
+In the finite setting, we have argued that this is naturally resolved by working with the cascade condition \eqref{particle_cascade_cond1}, meaning that we select the greatest c\`adl\`ag clearing capital solution for the finite interbank system.
+In the mean-field setting, however, the issue of non-uniqueness is less clear.
+It would be interesting to understand if it is possible to show convergence of \eqref{particle_cascade_cond1} as $n\rightarrow \infty$, and if the limit points from Theorem \ref{thm:mf_conv} can be shown to satisfy \eqref{eq:mf_cascade_cond}.
+Also, there is the question of whether there can be solutions that are not limit points, similarly to \cite{nutz20}, where a mean-field game problem was shown to have various solutions failing to be limits of the finite player problems.